Getting started in HTML 5 Canvas

 <!DOCTYPE html>

-This tag has no HTML content, but any message or content that appears only in older browsers that do not recognize HTML 5.
+This tag has no HTML content, but possibly some message that will appear only in older browsers that do not support HTML 5.
 Example:

 <canvas id="mycanvas" width="400" height="300">